 Once you have determined the visual similarity of your products, you can also unlock several other powerful features, such as “sort by similar”.
 This allows the customer to sort the category or the search result not only by common sorting criteria such as price or rating, but also by similarity to a particular “anchor” product, which can be explicitly selected by the customer with a “like” button on the UI:

-As can be seen above, the category can then be resorted by visual similarity to the anchor product, with respect to applied keywords and filters.
-In a more sophisticated case, the “anchor” product can be implicitly derived from the customer behaviour, such as shopping cart content, session view history, add-to-bag or order history.
+As seen above, the category can then be re-sorted by visual similarity to the anchor product, with respect to applied keywords and filters.
+In a more sophisticated case, the “anchor” product can be implicitly derived from the customer behaviour, such as shopping cart content, session view history, add-to-bag, or order history.

 Another interesting feature is that similarity can be sorted against multiple anchor products at once, essentially finding matches that have features of both items:

 You can play with a sandbox demo here that features a catalog of dresses, toys, laptops, and TVs.

 Now that we’re clear on the main use cases, let's take a look under the hood and see how it all works.

 As much as we like to think that our computers can “think” and “understand” us, in reality, that's not how they work.
 They are just exceptionally good at remembering things and crunching numbers very, very quickly.
 For a computer, a picture of a dress is just a set of neatly arranged bytes.
 Needless to say, searching for other images with similar bytes is very unlikely to yield similar-looking images.